 Absolute Moves move from the current Profile Position (A) to a given position (B).
-(The SV160E2 calculates the direction and number of steps needed to move to the given position and moves that number of steps.)
+(The SV Servo calculates the direction and number of steps needed to move to the given position and moves that number of steps.)
 A trapezoidal profile is shown to the right, but Absolute Moves can also generate triangular profiles.
 The command's Target Position can be in the range of -1,073,741,824 to +1,073,741,823 counts.
 The move will be clockwise if the Target Position is greater than the Current Position and counter-clockwise if the Target Position is less than the Current Position.

-- 1) The Home Position of the machine must be set before running an Absolute Move.
-See the reference section, Homing an SV160E2, which starts on page 41, for information on homing the machine. - 2) Absolute Moves allow you to move your machine without having to calculate relative positions.
+Absolute Moves allow you to move your machine without having to calculate relative positions.
 If you are controlling a rotary table, you can drive the table to any angle without having to calculate the distance to travel.
 For example an Absolute Move to 180° will move the table to the correct position regardless of where the move starts from.